Vegan Lentil Loaf

 The portobello mushrooms give the lentil loaf a really hearty and meaty texture, and the lentils make it filling and satisfying.
 You could also add in 1/2 cup chopped walnuts if you want it to be even more filling and hearty, but I found it wasn’t necessary for this recipe.

 One thing I love about this lentil loaf is that it holds its shape really well.
 (Some veggie loaves tend to be crumbly and fall apart easily.)
-This loaf also stores well in the fridge for up to a week.

 Why you’ll love this recipe